 Official site: http://www.pc.gc.ca/eng/lhn-nhs/ns/grahambell/index.aspx

-The Bras d'or Lakes and their many bays spread across more than 1,000 square kilometers of southern Cape Breton Island, with both fresh and salt waters that provide plenty of boating and sailing opportunities.
+The Bras D'or Lakes and their many bays spread across more than 1,000 square kilometres of southern Cape Breton Island, with both fresh and salt waters that provide plenty of boating and sailing opportunities.
 The lakes have been declared a UNESCO Biosphere Reserve.
 The Bras d’Or Lake Biosphere is located in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq People.

 Bras d'Or Lake Biosphere Reserve, UNESCO.

 Nova Scotia has the most lighthouses of any Canadian province, and some of the most photo-worthy are on Isle Madame.
-You'll hear stories of the lights, their keepers, and shipwrecks, and even learn why American Revolution Commander John Paul Jones' visited.
+You'll hear stories of the lights, keepers, and shipwrecks and even learn why American Revolution Commander John Paul Jones' visited.